Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

-This morning, ASX investors awoke to news of a tie up between ANZ Bank (ASX:ANZ) and Suncorp’s retail banking arm – the biggest Australian banking deal in a decade.
+Yesterday, ASX investors awoke to news that the proposed tie up between ANZ Suncorp deal (specifically Suncorp’s retail banking arm) – the biggest Australian banking deal in a decade – will be going ahead after all.

-ANZ will pay $4.9bn for Suncorp’s retail bank, $3.5bn of which will be funded by new investor capital – representing a P/E of 13.8x before synergies, 9.3x after synergies and a 1.3x P/B. ANZ also released a quarterly update and announced it had decided not to proceed with plans to acquire MYOB.
+The deal, first proposed in July 2022, provided for ANZ to pay pay $4.9bn for Suncorp’s retail bank, $3.5bn of which will be funded by new investor capital – representing a P/E of 13.8x before synergies, 9.3x after synergies and a 1.3x P/B. On the very same day, announced it had decided not to proceed with plans to acquire MYOB.

-At face value, it appears to be a good deal for both companies.
+At face value, it appeared to be a good deal for both companies.
 Suncorp had been looking to offload its banking operations for some time, while ANZ Bank has been lagging its other Big 4 peers in retail banking.
-But will the deal deliver for shareholders?
+But why did the deal take so long to go through, why did ANZ seek the deal and refuse to take no for an answer, and most important of all, will the deal deliver for shareholders?

-ANZ Bank looking to catch up to its peers
+ANZ Suncorp deal is an attempt for ANZ to catch up to its peers

-ANZ Bank has lagged its Big 4 peers with the worst one-year and five-year share price performances of -/-0.3% and -/-28.1% respectively.
-Many of ANZ’s problems have been experienced by its Big 4 peers as well.
+Cast your mind back to mid-2022.
+At the time, ANZ Bank has lagged its Big 4 peers with the worst one-year and five-year share price performances of -/-0.3% and -/-28.1% respectively.
+ANZ had endured many problems experienced by its Big 4 peers as well.
 Namely, the Corona Crash, the economic downturn with lockdowns, the squeeze on Net Interest Margins given record low interest rates and consequently downgraded profits and dividends.

 What will Suncorp bring to ANZ Bank?